Complete list of the films Guillermo del Toro has recommended on twitter. Click the 'Read notes' button to see his…

 As you may be able to gather from my chosen letterboxd username, I really like horror films.
-Contrary to popular belief, it's not because I find them scary for that's a reserved trait delved out to very few films.
+Contrary to popular belief, it's not because I find them scary, that's a reserved trait delved out to very few films.

-It's easy to not be afraid of vampires, ghosts, zombies, werewolves or musclebound invincible men in hockey masks because they're not real.
+It's easy not to be afraid of vampires, ghosts, zombies, werewolves or musclebound invincible men in hockey masks because they're not real.
 I'm not saying those sort of films can never be scary because it really depends on the atmosphere of the film and the person watching it, every film is different and what affects a person's psyche is varied.
-But when it comes to something as human as a psychotic break, a killer among friends, an isolated location that was…
+But when it comes to something as human as a psychotic break, a killer among friends, an isolated location that was once…

 You stick with this job too long, it'll mess you up man.
 It gets inside of you - the stress.

 This is probably one of the strangest horror films I've ever seen.

 It's cheap looking but superbly acted and directed.

 It's got a cheesy setup but turns into something you don't expect.

 It's got Horatio Cane in a haunted asylum.

 Does it sound good already?
 Well, a lot of people would be inclined to disagree.
 But ignore those Netflix star ratings, because I think Session 9 is a great little horror flick that I think is horribly underrated and unjustly criticized.
 Some of those complaints are valid but some I believe we're born out of viewers simply not getting what…